-Years ago, I began to notice that I was incapable of truly being in the moment when I was speaking — or even while thinking!
+Years ago, I began to notice that I was incapable of truly being in-the-moment while speaking — or even while thinking!
 When I’m speaking, I’m not reporting from an immediate state of knowing.
-Rather, I am passing on what I’ve already thought through a bit.
+Rather, I am passing on what I’ve already thought thru somewhat.
 Speech references past experience, if even only a second ago — not now.
-‘Now’ is all I can truly know; the rest is only partial views and after-thoughts arising from previous ‘nows’ and tainted with my own partiality.
+Yet, now is all I can truly know; the rest is only partial views and after-thoughts arising from previous moments and tainted with my own partiality.
 On the other hand…

 I speak and think, to know what I know